-An old artist once said that pencil sketches help you to read in art terms and to spell in symbols.
+An artist from long ago once said that pencil sketches help you to read in art terms and to spell in symbols.
 Is that cool or what?

 I've admired this intriguing art form for years and since I taught myself how to draw, I decided to take up the next challenge and figure out how to produce an image with as few strokes as possible.